 Occupational therapy practitioners working with children are interested in the well-being and the whole child.
 Functioning and independence in daily occupations are impacted by the “whole child”.
-Consideration of well-being is important in addressing occupations across environments.
-OT practitioners can address mindfulness as a means for improving regulation, self-efficiency, stress, anxiety, trauma exposure, or other issues the child may face.
-SOme mindfulness strategies for kids include breath awareness, body sweep, and labeling of feelings.
+The breathing sensory star offers the tool to support these needs.

 Below is a free printable coloring page for holiday mindfulness.
 Pair this with our Christmas Mindfulness coloring page for a mindfulness exercise for kids.